MAYURJAISWAR/Indian-Census/README.md

 # Indian-Census

-1) The aim of the project was to find the population census of India like state with highest population, literacy rate, the sex ratio, state with highest growth, etc.
+1) the project aimed to find the population census of India like the state with the highest population, literacy rate, sex ratio, state with the highest growth, etc.

-2) Cleaned the data in excel, then loaded into Snowflake to perform EDA to find insights as much insights as possible from the data.
+2) Cleaned the data in excel, then loaded it into Snowflake to perform EDA to find insights as many insights as possible from the data.

-3) Maharashtra had the fastest growth rate of 13%, Kerala had the best sex ratio and literacy rate respectively.
+3) Maharashtra had the fastest growth rate of 13%, and Kerala had the best sex and literacy rates, respectively.

-4) This project will help government to have meaningful insights and make important decision regarding future plans for the nation.
+4) This project will help the government to have meaningful insights and make important decisions regarding plans for the nation.